 We pride ourselves on offering a wide range of activities as part of our CCA programme, all with specified learning intentions and outcomes designed to ensure that students are being actively developed and engaged through their participation.
 We are constantly seeking to improve and refine our CCA programme to ensure that all students have their interests catered for, and to enable students to interact and make friends with peers outside of their usual social circles.

-The College has introduced an Enrichment focus to the programme, consisting of a range of Societies that reflect students’ key learning areas.
-Some examples of the Societies being offered is a Science Society, a Mathematics Society, and an Entrepreneurial Society.
-Participating in a Society will provide students with opportunities to explore more diverse topics than the prescribed curriculum.
-Junior School students will also have the opportunity to participate in additional Special Interest Clubs.
-Such activities don’t fall within the realm of a Society, but still provide students with the opportunity to engage in a specific area of learning, like cooking.
+There are 3 components to the College CCA programme: Enrichment; The Arts; and Sport.
+The Enrichment focus consists of a range of academic Societies that reflect students’ key learning areas.
+Some examples of the Societies being offered is a Science Society, a Debating Society, and a Technology Society.
+Participating in a Society provides students with opportunities to explore more diverse topics than the prescribed curriculum.
+Junior School students can also participate in additional Special Interest Clubs that don’t fall within the realm of a Society, but still provide students with the opportunity to engage in a specific area of learning.

 Recognising that our students are at very different stages of their development, we have created the following structure for the Enrichment offerings: